-If all goes well in regards to timeframe and budget, these are the steps I believe we need to take in order to give our entryway an updated look:
+If all goes well in regards to timeframe and budget, these are the steps I believe we need to take in order to give our entryway an updated look.

-Remove the linoleum and replace with tile.
+Remove linoleum and replace with tile.

 Although I haven’t finalized the tile, I’m leaning towards a charcoal slate floor.

 I must also put the reddish stain that accompanies the wimpy oak trim into the same ugly category as the linoleum.
 It all needs to go.
 No explanation necessary.

 I’d love simple shaker style paneling like this entryway by Hello from the Natos with built-in ledge and hooks for extra functionality.

 The existing bifold doors are builder’s basic in design and don’t allow complete access to the closet.

 I’d like to replace the bifold doors with shaker style double doors that can swing open (similar to those used in our basement renovation).